Skip to content

 The knowledge, understanding and skills described in the outcomes and content of each focus area provide a basis for students to successfully progress to the next stage of learning.
 Focus areas may be reordered if required in line with instructional priorities and learner needs.

-The ‘in context’ focus areas are designed to provide students with opportunities to apply their learning in context.
+The ‘in context’ content groups are designed to provide students with opportunities to apply their learning in context.
 This content group could provide the basis for depth studies.